ghc/ghc/docs/users_guide/separate_compilation.rst

     name of the directory where temporary files should be put.
 GCC and other programs will honour the :envvar:`TMPDIR` variable as well.

-    Even better idea: Set the :envvar:`DEFAULT_TMPDIR` :command:`make` variable when building GHC, and never worry about :envvar:`TMPDIR` again. (see the build documentation).

 .. _hi-options:

 Other options related to interface files